 As for the devices you already have in your home, Google has some ideas for how you can use them more efficiently to save on your energy bill while taking some strain off the Earth, as well.
 To start, one of the simplest changes you can make is switching your light bulbs out for LEDs.
-Ditching just five incandescent bulbs can save up to $75 per year, and LEDs last much longer so you’ll get that savings for years to come.
+Ditching just five incandescent bulbs can save up to $75 per year, and LEDs last much longer, so you’ll get those savings for years to come.
 You can even find Energy Star-certified LED bulbs like the Philips Hue that can be paired with Google Assistant.
 You can create routines and commands that make sure your lights are off and aren’t wasting electricity when you aren’t home.

 Google also warns of “vampire voltage,” or the electricity that is drained from your appliances and devices even when they aren’t in use.
-Just having devices plugged in still uses energy — Google says home appliances consume up to 75 percent of their energy when not in use.
+Just having devices plugged in still uses energy — Google says home appliances consume up to 75% of their energy when not in use.
 To cut down, plug your appliances into power strips that can quickly be turned off when not in use.
 Smart outlets can also be set up with Google Assistant so you can turn them off remotely.

-- The best Google Home-compatible devices for 2019
+- The best Google Assistant-compatible devices for 2021